didierbrun/DBPathRecognizer/README.md

 ## Custom filter

 While adding a model, you can specify a custom filter.
-The filter callback method, if specified, will let you a last chance to modify / analyze the datas to determine a new score.
+The filter callback method, if specified, will give you a last chance to modify / analyze the datas to determine a new score.

 For example, the letter D & P have a similar draw-direction-path, however you can discriminate each one by detecting the position of the last point (up -> it's a P, down -> it's a D).
-The PathInfos struct transmited to the filter function will help you to determine the new score.
+The PathInfos struct transmitted to the filter function will help you to determine the new score.

 Your custom filter function should conform to this signature : ((score:Int, infos:PathInfos) -> newScore:Int) :